 What impact will the proposal have on?
-Con nmunity Safety and Inclusive lmp oact Certainty Description of impact Recommendation (to Design + - N/A ? ! minimise or maximise impact) Clear paths along desire lines lead pedestrians across and around the site with minimal effort. ciples of inclusive and age- adly design × × There is no policy within the Local Plan however the SPD requires a 6% M4(2) and 26% M2(3).
+Con nmunity Safety and Inclusive lmp act Certainty Recommendation (to Des ign + - N/A ? !
+Description of impact minimise or maximise impact) The pedestrian and vehicle links ensure that the site is not isolated and allows safe movement both within and around the site, with the links being well overlooked.
+Clear paths along desire lines lead pedestrians across and around the site with minimal effort. ciples of inclusive and age- adly design × There is a requirement within the Design of Housing Development SPD to provide 26% M4(2) and 6% M4(3) on site.
+I can confirm the proposal includes 29% of the development is currently M4(2) which means 45 houses and 5% M4(3) which equates to 8 dwellings on site are built to an accessible and adaptable standard.
 The proposed development has taken appropriate design measures to incorporate accessibility requirements, in compliance with Building Regulations and local planning policy.
 As such, no further recommendations or mitigation is required.